 - Choose Typefi Borders.

-- Show Typefi Borders in InDesign → Select Show Typefi Borders.
+- Show Typefi Borders: Shows Typefi Borders in the InDesign document.

-- Set a default stroke weight for all Typefi Frame borders → Enter a value in the Weight field (for example, 2.5 pt).
+- Weight: Sets a default stroke weight for all Typefi Frame borders (for example, 2.5 pt).

-- Set a default opacity for all Typefi Frame borders → Enter a value in the Opacity field (for example, 60%).
+- Opacity: Sets a default opacity for all Typefi Frame borders (for example, 60%).

 TIP If you change the border preferences while a document is open, your changes only apply to that document.
 If you change the border preferences without having a document open, your changes apply to all future documents.